TEAM

 First Abu Dhabi Bank (FAB) is one of the largest banks in the UAE and the biggest client for VML Tech and Commerce in the region.

-It offers a wide range of financial products including credit cards, loans, and investment services.
-The website plays a key role in customer acquisition, allowing users to explore products, compare benefits, and submit applications online.
+It offers a wide range of financial products including credit cards, loans, and investment services - each tailored to different customer segments.
+The website is a key acquisition channel, allowing users to explore products, compare benefits, and apply online.

 OUR ROLE